Colmar-zlicheng/Color-NeuS/README.md

 - `-rr, --recon_res` is the resolution of the reconstructed mesh.
 The default value is 512.
 ## :key: License

-This code is available for non-commercial scientific research purposes as defined in the [LICENSE](LICENSE) file.
+The code provided herein are available for usage as specified in the [LICENSE](LICENSE) file.
 By downloading and using the code you agree to the terms in the [LICENSE](LICENSE).

 ## :earth_asia: Citation